Melbourne PRP Injections for Joint Pain & Sports Injuries

 • Shoulder pain – Rotator cuff tear or tendinopathy [10]

-In cases where PRP injections may not be suitable, our doctors may also refer you to our extended network of reputable orthopaedic specialists and/or physical therapists that they work closely with.
+In cases where PRP injections may not be suitable or not able to be performed on-site, ASD doctors may also refer you to our extended network of reputable specialists including orthopaedic surgeons, radiologist, pain specialists, and other physical therapists that they work closely with.

 Call Today (03) 9455 1112